suhanigoel24/DevOps-Notes-/Prometheus/Introduction, Working and Architecture.md

 - Enable automated alerts when something goes wrong.

-It collects metrics by scraping the http endpoints of the targets which are configured(bare metal servers, db instance, kubernetes cluster, an application exposing metrics etc.) Along with Alertmanager, prometheus works as a monitoring and alerting tool.
+**It collects metrics by scraping the HTTP endpoints of the targets which are configured(bare metal servers, db instance, kubernetes cluster, an application exposing metrics etc).
+Along with Alertmanager, prometheus works as a monitoring and alerting tool.**

 ## PROMETHEUS WORKING AND ARCHITECTURE